cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 **3. Human review concentration**
 The percentage of human review capacity spent on high-risk, high-uncertainty cases.
 If reviewers are overloaded with low-impact content, the system is misallocating attention.

-Precision and recall are tracked internally as guardrail metrics, but they are not the optimization target.
-The goal is not to be "right" on every item .
-It is to make the *right mistakes* less often, and only where they are recoverable.
+Precision and recall are tracked internally as guardrail metrics.
+The optimization target sits above them: reduce *recoverable* errors first, accept that perfection on every item is unrealistic, and keep mistakes in zones where humans can fix them.

 ## Human Review: The Safety Net